microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 # run "my-commandline.exe with some args and a ; literal semicolon" in a new
 #  tab, and in another tab, run "another.exe running in a second tab"
-wt my-commandline.exe with some args and a \; literal semicolon ; another.exe running in a second tab
+wt my-commandline.exe with some args and a \; literal semicolon ; new-tab another.exe running in a second tab

 # Start cmd.exe, then split it vertically (with the first taking 50% of it's
 #  space), and run wsl.exe in that pane (user story 13)